salsify/ember-cli-pact/README.md

 ### Publishing Pacts

-If you found yourself in a situation when you have a lot of pacts for your provider to verify, you would want to make suer the provider has access to the latest version of the Pacts at all times.
+If you found yourself in a situation when you have a lot of pacts for your provider to verify, you would want to make sure the provider has access to the latest version of the Pacts at all times.

 This is where the [pact broker](https://github.com/pact-foundation/pact_broker)